HypEHR: Hyperbolic Modeling of Electronic Health Records for Efficient Question Answering: Related Work

+Transformer-style models in hyperbolic geometry largely build on the idea that hierarchical or power-law structure can be represented more naturally in negatively curved spaces~\cite{ravasz_hierarchical_2002, nickel_poincare_2017, yang_hyperbolic_2024}.
+Early work, such as Hyperbolic Attention Networks~\cite{gulcehre_hyperbolic_2018}, introduced hyperbolic variants of the attention mechanism and demonstrated how Transformer-like attention can be reformulated beyond Euclidean dot products.
+Subsequent efforts involved moving from hyperbolic attention inside an otherwise Euclidean Transformer toward more complete architectures.
+Hypformer~\cite{yang_hypformer_2025} proposes a Transformer defined end-to-end in the Lorentz model and further develops linear-time hyperbolic self-attention for scalability, enabling billion-scale graph processing.
 More recent advances include HyLiFormer~\cite{li_hyliformer_2025}, which introduces hyperbolic linear attention for efficient hierarchical sequence modeling, and HELM~\cite{he_helm_2025}, which trains fully hyperbolic LLMs using a mixture of curvature experts and hyperbolic multi-head latent attention to align geometric representations with semantic hierarchies.
-Parameter-efficient adaptation methods such as HypLoRA~\cite{yang2024hyperbolic} enable hyperbolic fine-tuning of pre-trained models with up to 13\% improvement on mathematical reasoning tasks.
+Parameter-efficient adaptation methods such as HypLoRA~\cite{yang_hyperbolic_2024} enable hyperbolic fine-tuning of pre-trained models with up to 13\% improvement on mathematical reasoning tasks.
+Along this line, HyperGuide~\cite{liu2026hyperguide} exploits hyperbolic guidance to make multi-step reasoning in large language models more efficient.
 Beyond Transformer architectures, hyperbolic geometry has been integrated with state-space models for efficient sequence modeling: Hierarchical Mamba (HiM)~\cite{patil_hierarchical_2025} combines Mamba's linear-time complexity with learnable hyperbolic curvature for hierarchical reasoning, while HMamba~\cite{zhang_hmamba_2025} applies hyperbolic geometry to sequential recommendation with curvature-normalized discretization.
 Recent surveys have begun to categorize emerging hyperbolic deep learning architectures~\cite{peng_hyperbolic_2022, he_hyperbolic_2025, patil_hyperbolic_2025} across domains, tasks, and hyperbolic implementation approaches.
 However, despite these advances, the application of hyperbolic geometry to clinical question answering over structured EHR data remains largely unexplored.